 FAQs

-What is the different between a select list versus a relation column?
+What is the difference between a select list versus a relation column?

 Select lists and relations are similar column types.
 They both allow you to create a list of selectable items.
 The key difference is that relations reference a separate table, and allow you to select rows from that table.
 Select lists consist of text values, stored in the settings of the column.